vladi-rh/rhoai-genaiops-lab-instructions/docs/12-maas/6-canopy-integration.md

 ### The RDU Outcome

 Remember where we started?
-RDU had three departments, each deploying their own Granite model, wasting GPUs.
+RDU had multiple teams, each deploying their own Granite model, wasting GPUs.

 Now?
 - **1 shared model** instead of 3 duplicates
 - **Full visibility** into who uses what
-- **Cost attribution** by department
+- **Cost attribution** by user and application
 - **Canopy** works exactly the same — just better managed!

 [Image: "Before and After" meme format: